Just the Facts

 The staff of CAPS is committed to valuing ALL individuals, regardless of race, ethnicity, sexual orientation, age, gender, etc. All students are welcome, respected, and appreciated.

 Is It Confidential?

 Counselors maintain confidentiality within legal limits.
 Individuals outside of the immediate staff are not even allowed to know that a student is participating in counseling unless that student gives written permission.
 Confidentiality is only broken to report child abuse (or abuse of other dependent individuals), prevent suicide or homicide, or to respond to a court order.
 Counselors do not communicate clinical information via e-mail as it is not considered a confidential, secure form of communication.

 Where Is It?

-Counseling Services is located in the Student Health/Counseling Building at 251 University Boulevard across from Baxley Hall.
-Outreach/Educational programs can be found all over campus.
+CAPS is located in the Center for Health and Well Being (formerly Student Health/Counseling Building) at 251 University Boulevard across from Baxley Hall.
+Outreach/educational programs can be found across campus.

-Counseling begins with a brief First Contact appointment where information is exchanged between counselor and student.
+Counseling begins with a brief Consultation appointment where information is exchanged between counselor and student.
 Decisions are made during that session about what services and what counselor will best meet the student's needs.
-For those who are unsure about whether counseling is right for them, First Contact is a great opportunity to check it out without committing to on-going treatment.
+For those who are unsure about whether counseling is right for them, Consultation is a great opportunity to check it out without committing to on-going treatment.

 How Much Can I Get?